You are listening to the Sean Hannity Radio Show Podcast.

 Let me move on to some issues.

-Three hundred and fifty thousand dollars was sent to one voice to support the group's efforts to back Israeli-Palestinian peace resettlement negotiations.
+$350,000 was sent to One Voice to support the group's efforts to back Israeli-Palestinian peace resettlement negotiations.

-They use the money to build the voter database, train activists and hire political consulting firms with ties to Obama's campaign, which set the stage for an anti-Netanyahoo campaign.
+They used the money to build a voter database, train activists, and hire political consulting firms with ties to Obama's campaign, which set the stage for an anti-Netanyahu campaign.

-I mean, Netanyahu is our most solid ally in the Middle East, whereas they want to give 150 billion dollars to the Iranian dictatorship, which is our enemy, uh, while they're trying to, you know, to knock off Netanyahu's our ally.
+I mean, Netanyahu is our most solid ally in the Middle East, whereas they want to give $150 billion to the Iranian dictatorship, which is our enemy, while they're trying to knock off Netanyahu's our ally.

 It tells you how totally upside down the Obama worldview is.

-If you if you're a pro-American, he wants to undermine you and weaken you.
+If you're pro-American, he wants to undermine you and weaken you.

 If you're anti-American, he wants to do all he can to help you and praise you.

-What do you make of giving a hundred and fifty billion to Iran, not being able to say radical Islam, giving Mohammed Morsi, the former Muslim Brotherhood head, when they when they ousted Mubarak and the Arab Spring, he gets F-16's tanks and a billion and a half taxpayer dollars.
+What do you make of giving $150 billion to Iran, not being able to say radical Islam, giving Mohammed Morsi, the former Muslim Brotherhood head, when they ousted Mubarak in the Arab Spring, he gets F-16's tanks and a billion and a half taxpayer dollars.

 What do you think it is?

-I think that there is an inherent uh desire to weaken America that is part of it goes all the way back to the classes he took at Columbia as an undergraduate, I think is part of the radical uh left-wing worldview that he and Hillary believe in.
+I think that there is an inherent desire to weaken America that is part of, it goes all the way back to the classes you took at Columbia as an undergraduate.

-Um the fact is Barack Obama is a classic left-wing ideologue who believes that uh a weak America is better, and that we uh we're we're you know, he he said one time he doesn't want to talk about winning.
+The fact is, Barack Obama is a classic left-wing ideologue who believes that a weak America is better and that we're ⁇ he said one time he doesn't want to talk about winning.

-Well, you know, if I'm fighting ISIS, I want to talk about winning.
+Well, if I'm fighting ISIS, I want to talk about winning.

 If I'm fighting the Nazis, I want to talk about winning.